10

 I have two questions.

-First, I grew up roman catholic, but now in my mid twenties, I am beginning to notice that a lot of my beliefs and actions don't align with Christianity so I started reading other religious and way of life books and for some reason, Buddhism or the way of life of the Buddha was calling my name.
+First, I grew up Roman Catholic, but now in my mid twenties, I am beginning to notice that a lot of my beliefs and actions don't align with Christianity so I started reading other religious and way of life books, and for some reason, Buddhism or the way of life of the Buddha was calling my name.
 First question, if I am beginning on this path, which books would you recommend I read?
-That is, a book which has all the teachings of the Buddha/ philosophies.
-Does Buddhism mean being aware of our conciousness, is life only present in our minds, is it a way for us to be truly happy by being one with the universe, or just be at peace with oneself.
+That is, a book which has all the teachings of the Buddha / philosophies.
+Does Buddhism mean being aware of our consciousness, is life only present in our minds, is it a way for us to be truly happy by being one with the universe, or just be at peace with oneself?

 2